echoCTF/echoCTF.RED/frontend/modules/subscription/docs/STRIPE.md

   * `days`: number of days this will be active
   * `perk`: 0/1 if this is a perk
   * `spins`: 0 reset, any other number increase player daily limit by number
+  * `notification_body`: Notification details to be send to the user (overloads product details if present)
+  * `notification_title`: Notification details to be send to the user (overloads product details if present)
+  * `notification_type`: Notification details to be send to the user (overloads product details if present)
+  * `machines`: Number of machines this involves

 ## 3. Configure customer portal